ChenLiu-1996/starter-hugo-academic/content/publication/pub_2021_num7/index.md

 publication_types: ["1"]

 # Publication name and optional abbreviated publication name.
-publication: In *International Society for Magnetic Resonance in Medicine (ISMRM)*
+publication: In *Frontiers in Behavioral Neuroscience*
-publication_short: In *ISMRM 2021*
+publication_short: In *Frontiers in Behavioral Neuroscience*

 abstract: The current pilot study was designed to examine the association between hippocampal γ-aminobutyric acid (GABA+) concentration and episodic memory in older individuals, as well as the impact of two major risk factors for Alzheimer’s disease — female sex and Apolipoprotein ε4 (ApoE ε4) genotype — on this relationship.